-A new wave of culinary creatives have taken over the Adelaide Hills, setting-up shop and reinvigorating the region’s food and wine scene.
+A new wave of culinary creatives have taken over the Adelaide Hills, joining local favourites to create a thriving bar and pub scene.

-With South Australia’s chillier weather upon us, there’s no better time to rug up, hit the road and eat and drink your way through the Adelaide Hills’ newest, most exciting restaurants, bars and pubs.
+With South Australia’s chillier weather upon us, there’s no better time to rug up, hit the road and eat and drink your way through the Adelaide Hills’ newest, most exciting bars, pubs and casual restaurants.

 Why to visit: The multi award-winning Stirling Hotel is a foodie’s dream, featuring a seasonal bistro, gourmet pizza bar, gin bar, sizzling grill menu, cellar and patisserie.
 As expected, the Stirling Hotel’s drinks menu is expertly curated.
 Enjoy a glass or two overlooking the town’s beautiful leafy streetscape, or rugged up by the massive contemporary fireplace.